Green chemistry in industry for a sustainable world

 1. Opening Remarks by Dr. Berkeley W. Cue, BWC Pharma Consulting, LLC.

-2. Dr. Robert Peoples, Director, ACS Green Chemistry Institute.
+2. Dr. Robert Peoples, Director, ACS Green Chemistry Institute: "Chemical Enterprise in the 21st Century".

 3. Dr. C.-J. Li, McGill University